awsdocs/amazon-rds-user-guide/doc_source/multi-az-db-clusters-concepts.md

 ### Determining whether a Multi\-AZ DB cluster has failed over<a name="multi-az-db-clusters-concepts-failover-determining"></a>

 To determine if your Multi\-AZ DB cluster has failed over, you can do the following:
 + Set up DB event subscriptions to notify you by email or SMS that a failover has been initiated\.
-For more information about events, see [Using Amazon RDS event notification](USER_Events.md)\.
+For more information about events, see [Working with Amazon RDS event notification](USER_Events.md)\.
 + View your DB events by using the Amazon RDS console or API operations\.
 + View the current state of your Multi\-AZ DB cluster by using the Amazon RDS console, the AWS CLI, and the RDS API\.